 Your financial statements tell your story to government, donors, volunteers, and foundations.
 If you do not understand the story the statements are telling, your fundraising activities may not be as efficient as they could be.

 - The income statement, also known as the statement of activities, reports on the organization's income and expenses for a period (for example a month, quarter, or year).
 It can hurt your fundraising efforts if this shows an unexplained large deficit or large surplus.

 - The balance sheet, also known as the statement of financial position, describes the organization's assets, liabilities, and net value.
 If you have high liabilities compared to your cash, the organization may be seen as unstable.

 - Funders and donors are also interested in understanding how broad the organization's sources of income are, and the ratio of administrative and fundraising expenses to direct program expenses.

 This one-page Financial Red Flags Checklist gives you some ideas about concerns a foundation, government contract officer, or individual donor may have based on a review of your financial statements.

 Financial Management - National Council of Nonprofits; see 2018 Tax Law Checklist - New Federal Tax Law - Now What for Nonprofit Board and Staff Members? updated April 17, 2018; and, watch the information rich hour long webinar Now What: How the New Federal Tax Law Impacts Charitable Nonprofits, from January 11, 2018

 The Nonprofit Association of Oregon (NAO) Financial Oversight website provides Professional Development & Learning networks, workshops & webinars, plus resources

-Nonprofit Accounting Basics - Greater Washington Society of CPAs Educational Foundation, updated February 2019
+Nonprofit Accounting Basics, from the Greater Washington Society of CPAs Educational Foundation